whylabs/whylogs/examples/flask_sklearn_example/readme.md

 # Flask scikit-learn example

-This example can be used runs a Flask application that hosts a scikit-learn model serialized with joblib.
+This example can be used to run a Flask application that hosts a scikit-learn model serialized with joblib.

 ## Whylabs configuration